Jayman2000/scene-2-uwmf/doc/Reference.md

 # Reference for Scenes and Scripts Included with Scene 2 UWMF

-WIP: This document is missing a some stuff at the moment.

 ## Glossary

 - **map pixel** — the absolute unit used by [UWMF].
 Anything in a UWMF map can